TheRedGlowingMushroom/ModOfMushrooms/README.md

 # ModOfMushrooms
-Mod Of Mushrooms is a Terraria Mod focused around Mushrooms
+Mod Of Mushrooms is a Terraria Mod